Surrender of Saint Barthélemy (1801)

+The surrender of Saint Barthélemy occurred during the War of the Second Coalition.
+On 19 March, a British fleet arrived off the Swedish colony of Saint Barthélemy and demanded its surrender.
+Britain had moved to occupy the colony as part of deteriorating Anglo-Swedish relations resulting from Sweden's decision to join the Second League of Armed Neutrality.
+The colony's governor, Hans Henrik Anckarheim, convened a council of war which unanimously agreed to surrender to the British as Saint Barthélemy's tiny garrison was no match for the invading fleet.
+Anckarheim surrendered the colony to the British on 21 March, and Saint Barthélemy remained under British occupation until the French Revolutionary Wars ended in 1802.

 Background

 When Sweden joined the Second League of Armed Neutrality, and news of this reached London in 1801, Britain's Secretary of War Henry Dundas issued secret orders to British commanders in the Leeward Islands to occupy the Danish West Indies and Swedish colony of Saint Barthélemy along with seizing all Danish, Swedish and Russian goods found there.

 Surrender

-On 19 March, a fleet of approximately 16 British ships under Rear-admiral John Duckworth arrived off the island.
-The island's governor, Hans Henrik Anckarheim, sounded the alarm.
-He assembled a force of 53 men, taken from Gustavia, the countryside, and the island's garrison.
-Two British officers, Captain King and Brigadier-General Fuller, came to the island in order to know whether or not Anckarheim would surrender the island.
-A Swedish council of war consisting of some officials and leading citizens of Gustavia agreed unanimously that the island should be surrendered, since it had no chance of resisting the British.
-Since the carriages holding the cannons were rotting, the 18 soldiers taken from the garrison were sick, along with widespread discontent and a lack of loyalists on the island, Anckarheim decided to surrender in the hopes of sparing the colony from any bloodshed or devastation.
+On 19 March, a fleet of 16 British ships under Rear-admiral John Duckworth arrived off the island.
+The island's governor Hans Henrik Anckarheim proceeded to assemble a force consisting of 18 regular soldiers (all of whom were ill) and 35 militiamen from Gustavia, the countryside and the island's garrison.
+Two British officers, Captain King and Brigadier-General Fuller, disembarked on the island in order to know if the Swedes would surrender.
+In response, Anckarheim convened a council of war consisting of several colonial officials and leading citizens of Gustavia (including Carl Dreijer), who agreed unanimously that the island should surrender since it had no chance of resisting the British.
+Realising that his troops were too few in number and facing widespread discontent and a lack of loyalists on the island, Anckarheim agred to surrender to the British.